Mann trainiert im Stütz auf dem ARTZT Vintage Series Sprungkasten.

 Exercise 3: Jack Knife

-Exercise 4: Jumping rope as a cardio unit
+Exercise 4: Rope skipping as a cardio session

 Exercise 5: Boxing as a cardio unit

-Not just for Klitschko and Co.: if endurance training with the skipping rope is not enough, you can really hit it here.
-Put on boxing gloves and let's go!
-Such a boxing workout requires a high level of concentration and strengthens your muscles throughout your body.
-And best of all: It's also a lot of fun!
+Not just for Klitschko and co.: If endurance training with the skipping rope isn't enough for you, you can really go for it here.
+Put on your boxing gloves and off you go!
+A boxing workout like this requires a high level of concentration and strengthens your muscles all over your body.
+And the best thing: it's really fun!

-Another classic, which is expanded by a further training level with the Cube.
-Because of its instability, in addition to the chest and arm muscles, coordination is also trained during the push-ups.
-And this is how it works: Put your hands shoulder-width apart on the bar and then alternately lower and raise your breastbone in the direction of the Cube.
+Another classic that is expanded by the cube to include another training level.
+Because of its instability, not only the chest and arm muscles are trained during push-ups, but also coordination.
+And this is how it works: place your hands shoulder-width apart on the bar and then alternately lower and raise your breastbone towards the cube.

-Continue on the cube, this time in the classic plank position: lean your elbows on the cube and stretch out your legs.
-Now alternately pull your knees towards the cube.
-A crowning finish for the trunk muscles!
+Continue on the cube, this time in the classic plank position: rest your elbows on the cube and stretch out your legs.
+Now pull your knees alternately towards the cube.
+A crowning finish for your core muscles!

-These 7 exercises can now be used to create an effective circuit that challenges the entire body.
-For example, 3 rounds of 1 minute each and you've got a sweaty full-body workout!
+These 7 exercises can be used to create an effective circuit that challenges the entire body.
+For example, 3 sets of 1 minute each and you have a sweaty full-body workout!

-Of course, after every good workout, a final regeneration should not be missing.
-This is where the massage roller comes into play, on every muscle area that was required in the circuit.
-So down again on the mat and in a long seat, the Blackroll clamped under the calf.
+After every good workout, a final regeneration is a must.
+This is where the massage roller comes into play, on each muscle area that was used in the circuit.
+So get back on the mat and sit down for a long time, clamping the Blackroll under your calf.
 Now roll out the entire calf muscles in large movements.
 The same can of course be done with the thighs and back.

 Back to blog